Ivy-Apps/ivy-wallet/docs/Architecture.md

 Face of the app, this is.
 Interactions with users, here they unfold.
 Displays data and listens to the user, it does.
 Lean it is, relying on lower layers for knowledge and truth.
 Its beauty, not in its brain, but in its looks and responsiveness.

 Here, screens find their destiny.
 Always in twos they emerge, no more, no less - **Compose UI** and `ComposeViewModel`, their names be.
-[MVI](https://staltz.com/unidirectional-user-interface-architectures.html) they do.
+[MVI](https://staltz.com/unidirectional-user-interface-architectures.html) I have heard.

 ## Modularization: by screen/feature